liftek22/MATSimNetworks/README.md

 Also, DOCTYPE could be HTML as shown in example in the link above.
 Here we have MATSim.

--Link length unit is meters
+- Link length unit is meters
--Link capacity unit is vehicles/hour
+- Link capacity unit is vehicles/hour
--Link freespeed unit is meter per second
+- Link freespeed unit is meter per second